Vaibhavipowar2023/AI-Doctor-Virtual-Symptom-Checker-and-Treatment-Guide/README.md

-# AI Doctor: Virtual Symptom Checker and Treatment Guide
+# **AI Doctor: Virtual Symptom Checker and Treatment Guide**

 ## Overview
 AI Doctor is a virtual healthcare assistant powered by AI, designed to help users check their symptoms, receive possible diagnoses, and get medication suggestions based on their input.
-It also allows users to upload medical reports (PDFs, images, or CSV files) for further analysis.
-This project uses Generative AI, natural language processing, and OCR technologies to offer an interactive and user-friendly healthcare experience.
+It also allows users to upload medical reports (PDFs, images, or CSVs) for further analysis.

 ## Features
-- **Symptom Checker**: Users can describe their symptoms and get a list of possible medical conditions, along with follow-up questions for better understanding.
+- **Symptom Checker**: Provides possible diagnoses based on user-provided symptoms.
-- **Medication Suggestions**: Based on the diagnosis, the system suggests relevant medications and treatments.
+- **Medication Suggestions**: Suggests medications and treatments based on the diagnosis.
-- **Medical Report Analysis**: Users can upload medical reports in PDF, image, or CSV formats for diagnosis and recommendations.
+- **Report Analysis**: Extracts and analyzes text from uploaded medical reports (PDF, image, or CSV).
-- **Interactive Conversations**: The system engages users in a friendly, empathetic tone, adding emojis and highlighting key points for better understanding.
+- **Interactive Follow-Up**: Engages users with follow-up questions to gather more information about their symptoms.

 ## Technologies Used
 - **Google Generative AI (Gemini-1.5-Pro)**: For generating responses and providing diagnosis and treatment suggestions.